kodaho/manen/README.md

 > [!TIP]
 > Other DOM elements are also implemented, such as `ImageSrc`, `Input`, `Checkbox`...
 Each one of
-> them is used to target a specific attribute from a DOM element and enable interaction with it,
+> them is used to target a specific attribute from a DOM value and can enable interaction with it,
 > in a flawless Pythonic way.
 Check the [documentation](https://kodaho.github.io/manen/user_guide/page_object_model.html#List-of-available-elements)
 > for the list of available elements.